Ragnarok Season 1 Ending, Explained

 What is Thor without his troublemaker brother?
 While the first season allows Magne to become the god of thunder, it also allows us a glimpse into the potential of Laurits to be the god of mischief.
 We would say he is the black sheep of the family, but no one in his family is a normal person.
 But there are other ways in which we come to know more about him.

 Even though he loves his brother, Laurits creates trouble for him as well.
 He acts like a typical younger sibling.
 He means no harm, but he will have his fun.
 Other than this, we also see him more invested in blending in with the popular kids than Magne.
 He doesn’t just want to be a part of the crowd; he also wants to be the best of them.
-He befriends the Jutul siblings and allows them to take advantage of him, but not without returning the favour.
+He befriends the Jutul siblings and allows them to take advantage of him, but not without returning the favor.
 He is highly opportunistic, which is what we expect from Loki.

 Laurits also knows where to draw the line.
-He knows that Magne had created trouble for himself.
+He knows that Magne has created trouble for himself.
 He doesn’t know about the real problem between him and the giants, but he soon understands that the Jutuls are not really innocent in making things worse for his brother.
 The last straw is in the end when he catches Ran bad-mouthing Magne to Gry’s mother.
 Enough is enough now, and he takes revenge in the way that only he can.

 In the second season, we expect more giants to join the Jutuls, which means Magne would need a team of his own.
-Perhaps, Laurits will get to be Loki, after all.
+Perhaps Laurits will get to be Loki, after all.

 Read More: Ragnarok Review